-You might not know that NIPT can detect more than just Down syndrome; it screens for various chromosomal abnormalities.
-This non-invasive method is based on analyzing fetal DNA from a simple maternal blood sample.
-By understanding the science behind NIPT, you can appreciate its potential benefits.
-As you explore this step-by-step guide, you’ll gain insights into what to expect and whether it’s the right choice for your pregnancy journey.
+You might not know that NIPT can detect more than just Down syndrome.
+It screens for a range of chromosomal abnormalities using fetal DNA from a simple maternal blood sample.
+Understanding how it works can help you decide whether it’s the right choice for your pregnancy.

 Understanding Non-Invasive Prenatal Testing